kate-bagenzo/strawberry-starter/src/posts/markdown-example.md

 - However
     - It's unordered
     - I think it's still cool
+- Don't you agree?

+* You can also use an asterisk.
+    * If you prefer.
-- But you can disagree.
+    - You can even mix the two!

 ## Code Blocks
 If you need to `code`, you can use `backticks`.